AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/catalogs.md

 ---
-description: Learn how to use Catalogs in Captivate Prime to view the eligible learning objects
+description: Learn how to use Catalogs in Learning Manager to view the eligible learning objects
 jcr-language: en_us
 title: Catalogs
 contentowner: manochan